static-frame/static-frame/doc/source/articles/hash.rst

 Disk-Based Memoization
 ................................

 Given a means to convert a DataFrame into a hash digest, a disk-based caching routine can be implemented.
 The decorator below does this for the narrow case of a function that takes and returns a single ``Frame``.
-In this routine, a file name is derived from a message digest of the argument.
+In this routine, a file name is derived from a message digest of the argument, prefixed by the name of the function.
 If the file name does not exist, the decorated function is called and the result is written.
 If the file name does exist, it is loaded and returned.
 Here, the StaticFrame NPZ file format is used.
 As demonstrated in a recent PyCon `talk <https://youtu.be/HLH5AwF-jx4>`_, storing a ``Frame`` as an NPZ is often much faster than Parquet and related formats, and provides complete round-trip serialization.

 >>> def disk_cache(func):
 ...     def wrapped(arg):